jamola/fish_babbler/README.md

 # fish_babbler
-Application for finding translations of fish names
+Application for getting different translations of fish names

 ## What the project does
 The project helps to translate local fish names in different countries into your preferred language.